Efficient Uniform Negative Edge Weights: Algorithmic insights

 \section{Algorithmic insights}

-Most parts of Alg.~\ref{algo:sampler} can be efficiently implemented using standard techniques.
-We maintain the graph in the \emph{compressed sparse row} (CSR) format~\cite{tinney1967direct}.
-It consists of an array $E[1..m]$ of edges sorted by their sources.
-Then, all out-neighbors of a node are grouped together.
-For faster indexing, CSR uses a second array $V[1..n]$ where $V[i]$ points to the first out-neighbor of node $i$ in $E$.
-In contrast to most memory-optimized CSR implementations, we store the full edge~$(u,v)$ and its weight in $E$ (instead of only $v$).
-This allows us to sample a random edge by reading a uniformly drawn position from~$E$.
+Most of \cref{algo:sampler} can be efficiently implemented using standard techniques.
+We maintain the graph in the \emph{compressed sparse row} (CSR) format~\cite{tinney1967direct}, allowing fast neighborhood iteration as well as constant time uniform sampling of an edge.

-The single most expensive operation of Alg.~\ref{algo:sampler} is the test of whether the updated weight function~$w'$ remains consistent with $G$.
-The only consistency property left to verify at this point is whether $w'$ induces a negative cycle.
-As discussed in \cref{subsec:related_work}, this problem has already been considered in several applications.
-However, we are unaware of solutions that utilize bidirectional searches, which often perform significantly better, as also demonstrated in \cref{sec:experiments}.
+The most expensive task of \cref{algo:sampler} is to test whether the updated weight function~$w'$ remains consistent with $G$.
+To this end, we need to verify that $w'$ induces no negative cycle.
+As discussed in \cref{subsec:related_work}, this problem has already been considered for several applications.
+However, we are unaware of solutions that utilize bidirectional searches, which often perform significantly better as shown in \cref{sec:experiments}.
 In the following, we begin with a straightforward unidirectional implementation designed for the MCMC process and highlight connections to previous work.
 Subsequently, we extend the algorithm to incorporate a bidirectional search.
+Finally, we alter the algorithm to always sample an acceptable weight uniformly for an edge.

-Let us consider a weight update on edge~$e$.
-The case of increased weight $w'(e) > w(e)$ is trivial, since \cref{obs:may-increase} guarantees that no negative cycle is added.
-Henceforth, we assume that the weight decreased.
-It is straightforward to detect negative cycles in~$w'$ directly using the \algbf algorithm~\cite{Ford56,Bel58}.
-However, as we discuss in~\cref{sec:experiments}, even a reasonably optimized implementation performs subpar.
-The primary hurdle is \algbf's lack of locality which prevents pruning of the search space.
-Even if negative cycles typically have only a small number of edges, \algbf often performs several global update rounds.
+Consider a weight update $w' = \weightUp{w}{e}{c}$ on edge~$e$.
+In the following, we focus on decreased weights (\ie $w'(e) < w(e)$), since increased weights cannot introduce negative cycles by \cref{obs:may-increase}. \algbf~\cite{Ford56,Bel58} can detect negative cycles in~$w'$ directly.
+However, even an optimized implementation performs subpar.
+The primary issue is \algbf's lack of locality --- the algorithm typically performs several global rounds despite the fact that negative cycles tend to be short.

-As a first step, we construct a shortest path problem \emph{without} negative cycles.
-Since, we inductively maintain that $(G, w)$ are consistent and the new weight $w'(e) \in \wInt$ is legal, it holds: $(G, w')$ are consistent iff the edge~$e$ is not part of a negative cycle.
+Thus, we want to switch to \algdk and later its bidirectional variant; neither of which supports negative weights.
+As a first step, we show how to detect negative cycles in $w'$ using only the previous weights~$w$.
+The main insight is inductive in nature: as the current $(G, w)$ is consistent (otherwise they would have been rejected), we know that the candidate $(G, w')$ is consistent iff the updated edge~$e$ is not part of a negative cycle.
+This can be tested using: